The WPGA Scholarship Fund, Past and Present

 ATTENTION!

-The Western Pennsylvania Golf Association has developed plans for a scholarship at the University of Pittsburgh for the coming year.
+The Western Pennsylvania Golf Association has developed plans for a scholarship at the University of Pittsburgh for

 It is also trying to develop plans for scholarships at business schools and at trade schools.